NOAA GOES-R AWG banner

 The Clear Sky Mask algorithm will take advantage of the high spatial and temporal resolution of the GOES-R ABI visible, near-infrared, and infrared bands to automatically produce a cloud classification for each pixel: cloudy, probably cloudy, clear, or probably clear.
 This information will be used extensively by downstream level-2 product algorithms that require the state of cloudiness in each pixel.
 Products such as Land Surface Temperature (LST) and Sea Surface Temperature (SST), for example, can only be reliably computed for pixels that are totally cloud free.
 The Clear Sky Mask product can be used by the NWP community to identify which ABI pixel information should be assimilated for use in numerical weather prediction models.

 The Clear Sky Mask uses 9 out of the 16 ABI spectral bands.
 Its cloud detection is based on spectral, spatial and temporal signatures.
 Most thresholds were derived from analysis of space-borne Lidar and current geostationary imager data.
-The ABI cloud tests where chosen to provide each algorithm a wide-range of cloud detection options.
+The ABI cloud tests were chosen to provide each algorithm a wide-range of cloud detection options.
 The ABI mask is designed to allow algorithms and users to ignore certain tests and to efficiently re-compute the cloud mask.
 In addition, the ACM design concept allows for easy expansion to include other tests as warranted.
 The current tests have their heritage in the cloud masks run operationally by NOAA, NASA and EUMETSAT.

 See the GOES-R ATBD page for all ATBDs.

-CALIPSO cloud detection results are used to validate the ABI cloud detection; however they do not provide a direct measure of effects of cloud contamination on a product.
+CALIPSO cloud detection results are used to validate the ABI cloud detection.
+However, they do not provide a direct measure of effects of cloud contamination on a product.
 Faults can be detected by comparing observed ABI infrared sea surface temperatures (IRSST) to those from the AMSR-E and TMI microwave imagers from Remote Sensing Systems, Inc. Since the microwave SST (MWSST) is insensitive to cloud presence, detected differences in IRSST and MWSST are a good basis for estimating cloud contamination effects.